 Description

-Echeveria 'Belle Etoile' is an attractive succulent that forms a rosette of green leaves with darker dots.
-The rosette can reach up to 3.4 inches (8.5 cm) in diameter.
-Adult plants have a stem that can grow up to 2.4 inches (6 cm) tall and 0.8 inches (2 cm) in diameter.
-Young plants seem stemless because the tightly packed leaves hide the stem completely.
-The leaves can grow up to 1.6 inches (4 cm) long.
+Echeveria 'Belle Etoile' is an attractive succulent that forms a usually solitary, star-like rosette of green, pointed leaves adorned with darker or reddish-brown spots.
+Occasionally, it may produce very few offsets at the base.
+The rosette can grow up to 3.4 inches (8.5 cm) in diameter, developing a short stem as it ages, which can reach up to 2.4 inches (6 cm) tall and 0.8 inches (2 cm) in diameter.
+The leaves are pink at the base and reddish on the upper surface.
+They are convex on the underside and slightly convex on top, measuring up to 1.6 inches (4 cm) long, 0.5 inches (1.2 cm) wide, and 0.3 inches (0.7 cm) thick.

 Links